-(1) Settlement Agreements - During the three months ended March 31, 2005, the Company reached a settlement agreement with a vendor for roaming credits held by USA Mobility and recorded a \$1.5 million reduction to service, rental and maintenance expenses for this cash consideration.
-The Company will also utilize additional benefits of \$0.5 million over the next 58 months as USA Mobility customers incur roaming charges on the vendor's network.
+(l) Settlement Agreements - During the three months ended March 31, 2005, the Company reached a settlement agreement with a vendor for roaming credits held by USA Mobility and recorded a \$1.5 million reduction to service, rental and maintenance expenses for this cash consideration.
+The Company will also use additional benefits of \$0.5 million over the next 58 months as USA Mobility customers incur roaming charges on the vendor's network.

 On November 10, 2004, three former Arch senior executives (the "Former Executives") filed a Notice of Claim before the JAMS/Endispute arbitration forum in Boston, Massachusetts asserting they were terminated from their employment by Arch pursuant to a "change in control" as defined in their respective executive employment agreements (the "Claims").
 On May 9, 2005, the Former Executives agreed to dismiss the Claims with prejudice against all parties in exchange for a settlement payment of \$4.3 million.
-The Company recorded this settlement as an increase to severance expenses for the six months ended June 30, 2005.
+The Company recorded this settlement as an increase to severance expenses for the nine months ended September 30, 2005.

-(m) Income Taxes - USA Mobility accounts for income taxes under the liability method.
+(m) Income Taxes - USA Mobility accounts for income taxes under the liability method of SFAS No. 109, Accounting for Income Taxes.
 Deferred income tax assets and liabilities are determined based on the difference between the financial statement bases and the income tax provision bases of assets and liabilities, given the provisions of enacted laws.
 In the event the Company obtains evidence the deferred tax assets will not be realized, the Company would provide a valuation allowance against net deferred tax assets.

 USA Mobility evaluates the recoverability of its deferred income tax assets on an ongoing basis.
-The assessment is required to consider all available positive and negative evidence to determine whether, based on such evidence, it is more likely than not that all of USA Mobility's net deferred income tax assets will be realized in future periods.
-Management continues to believe no further valuation allowance is required.
+The assessment is required to determine whether based on all available evidence, it is more likely than not that all USA Mobility's net deferred income tax assets will be realized in future periods.
+Management continues to believe no valuation allowance is required.